intel/neural-compressor/examples/pytorch/fx/image_recognition/imagenet/cpu/ptq/README.md

 This document describes the step-by-step instructions for reproducing PyTorch ResNet50/ResNet18/ResNet101 tuning results with Intel® Low Precision Optimization Tool(LPOT).

-> **Note**
->
-> * PyTorch quantization implementation in imperative path has limitation on automatically execution.
-It requires to manually add QuantStub and DequantStub for quantizable ops, it also requires to manually do fusion operation.
-> * LPOT supposes user have done these two steps before invoking LPOT interface.
->   For details, please refer to https://pytorch.org/docs/stable/quantization.html

 # Prerequisite

 ### 1. Installation